CuriousOne23/WhenMathPrays/STARTHERE.md

 That motion *is* the relationship.

 ### **Step 5 — Change something**
-Open `data/` and edit any scenario CSV:
+Open the CSV you just ran and edit any primitive:

 - increase resonance
 - decrease fidelity